Neck swelling Symptoms, Causes and Treatment

 When to visit a Doctor?

-Most times, the swelling reduces and then disappears in 2 to 3 weeks after the body has successfully fought off the infection.
-If the problem persists for more than a couple of weeks, it could warrant a visit to the doctor.
+Most times, the swelling around the neck reduces and then disappears in 2 to 3 weeks after the body has successfully fought off the infection.
+If the problem exists for more than a couple of weeks, it could warrant a visit to an ENT Doctor.

 Other reasons to visit the doctor include: